-Second Chance Sheridan Cat Rescue (SCSCR) is a volunteer-only non-profit organization with a mission to rescue and rehabilitate special-needs cats, provide free and low-cost spay/neuter services to the local community, and assist people who need help keeping their pets during difficult life situations.
+Second Chance Sheridan Cat Rescue (SCSCR) has a mission to rescue and rehabilitate special-needs cats, provide free and low-cost spay/neuter services to the local community, and assist people who need help keeping their pets during difficult life situations.

 SCSCR receives no city or county funding and we rely entirely on public donations and grants.
 Please see our DONATE page for information on how you can help us save lives!